garrynwong/service-level-agreements-ticket-lifecycle-and-resolution/README.md

 <h3>Step 4: Resolution Procedure (Resolution)</h3>
 <p></p>

-- collaborate on solution if cross function is needed and implement as well as the fix
+- diagnose, investigate, identify, collaborate on solution if cross function is needed as well as implement and document as well as the fix

 <br>